datacamp-content-public/courses-model-specification-in-regression-analysis/chapter1.md

 xp: 100
 ```

-We now analyze the multiple regression model.
+We estimate now a multiple linear regression and assess the linearity assumption.

 `@pre_exercise_code`
 ```{r}